 Now is a great time to think about your overall health and what lifestyle changes you may need to make now that you’re pregnant.
 For example, think about how pregnancy affects your work, finances, habits and daily activities.

 Several developments occur in the first trimester.
 Although you can’t see it happening, there’s a lot going on inside your body after sperm fertilizes an egg.

 During the first month of pregnancy, several important structures form.
 These structures are a tiny clump of cells, but will grow to become the amniotic sac, placenta and umbilical cord.
-A tube that becomes your baby’s brain and spinal cord form, as well as their circulatory system.
+A tube that becomes the fetus’s brain and spinal cord forms, as well as its circulatory system.
 A face, circles for eyes and the beginning of a mouth take shape.

-The embryo is about one-fourth inch long — smaller than a grain of rice.
+The embryo is about a quarter-inch inch long — smaller than a grain of rice.

 Several major organs begin to develop during the sixth week of pregnancy including the fetal lungs, heart, ears, arms and legs.
 Bones begin to replace tissue.
 Its head is large in proportion to the rest of its body, but it look more human now.
 The fetus has a distinct mouth, nose and face.
 Some providers do an early ultrasound to confirm a heartbeat during this time.

 By the end of the eighth week of pregnancy, the embryo becomes a fetus.
 It’s about 1 inch long or the size of a raspberry.